-CLASS I (one) - Fast moving water with riffles and small waves.
+CLASS I (one) - Fast moving water with ripples and small waves.
 Few obstructions, all obvious and easily missed with little training.
 Risk to swimmers is slight; self-rescue is easy.

 Class II (two) - Straightforward rapids with wide, clear channels which are evident without scouting.
 Occasional maneuvering may be required, but rocks and medium-sized waves are easily avoided by trained paddlers.
 Swimmers are seldom injured and group assistance, while helpful, is seldom needed.
 Rapids that are at the upper end of this difficulty range are designated Class II+.